-5 Ways To Keep Your Cool In A Heatwave
+Keep Cool In A Heatwave

 Only open windows when the temperature or humidity outside has dropped below that of your home.
 Keep your home cool and shaded by installing sturdy and light coloured curtains on windows facing the sun.
 This will reflect and block out intense heat and sunlight.

-Get Fans Up And Running
+4 – Get Fans Up And Running

 Use stand fans and ceiling fans to cool yourself down, while keeping your AC off or on low.
 Remember; fans cool people down, not rooms, so turn them off when you leave the room.

-If You Have An Air Conditioner
+5 – If You Have An Air Conditioner (AC) or use a Heat Pump for Cooling

 follow these steps before you fire it up!